pfsense/docs/source/certificates/using-easyrsa-certificates-in-2-x.rst

   [...]
   -----END RSA PRIVATE KEY-----

 That will show the existing CA key.
-Then from the GUI, go to **System > Cert Manager**, find the imported CA, and click |fa-pencil| to edit.
-Copy/paste that key (including the BEGIN/END lines into the **Key** field in the GUI.
+Then from the webGUI, go to **System > Cert Manager**, find the imported CA, and click |fa-pencil| to edit.
+Copy/paste that key (including the BEGIN/END lines into the **Key** field in the wenGUI.
 Adjust the descriptive name if desired, it probably has a generic name from the upgrade process.
 Do not click **Save** yet.

 From the shell, run::